Creating a DNS Primary SubZone in Universal DDI (2575)

 Tasks

-Create a primary subzone sales.techblue.net under the techblue.net zone in the default DNS view.
-This subzone will be authoritative and will automatically generate SOA and NS records.
-Since the techblue.net administrator manages this subzone, use admin@techblue.net as the administrative contact.
-Use two DNS service instances to host this zone, Techblue DNS service 1 and Techblue DNS service 2.
+Create a primary subzone named sales.techblue.net under the techblue.net zone in the default DNS view.
+Configure it as an authoritative zone, use admin@techblue.net as the administrative contact, and assign Techblue DNS Service 1 and Techblue DNS Service 2 as the authoritative DNS servers.

 After creating the sales.techblue.net subzone and adding the necessary resource records, verify that the setup is working as expected.
 Use the testing-linux virtual machine to query the DNS servers and confirm that the resource records resolve correctly.